-In 2010 Warner Bros Animation teamed up with the Cartoon Network to produce the eleventh and possibly the best personification of Scooby-Doo and the gang in a two season series that works as a prequel to the original 1960’s Scooby-Doo, Where Are You?
-Though the series takes place during the time period where our teen-age sleuths are still in high school, before taking the Mystery Machine on the road, they do encounter characters fans will recognize from many of the past incarnations of the show, and it’s these nods to past shows and meta narrative Easter Eggs that will make fans of Scooby-Doo easily fall in love with this installment.
+In 2010 Warner Bros Animation teamed up with the Cartoon Network to produce the eleventh, and possibly the best personification of Scooby-Doo and the gang, in a two-season series that basically works as a prequel to the original 1960s Scooby-Doo, Where Are You?
+Though the series takes place during the time period when our teenage sleuths are still in high school, before taking The Mystery Machine on the road, they do encounter characters that fans of previous versions of the show will recognize, and it’s these nods to the past and meta-narrative Easter Eggs that will make fans of Scooby-Doo easily fall in love with this installment.

-The series takes place in and around the town of Crystal Cove, self-proclaimed as the “Most Hauntedest Place on Earth” and its abundance of ghost and monsters provide most of the town’s revenue with tourist dollars.
-This often results in the Scooby Gang butting heads with Mayor Fred Jones Sr. (Gary Cole) and Sheriff Bronson Stone (Patrick Warburton) as their exposing of the various supernatural threats as nothing more than criminals in masks is considered bad for the town’s tourist based economy, made more awkward by the Mayor being our lovable Fred’s dad.
+The series takes place in and around the town of Crystal Cove, self-proclaimed as the “Most Hauntedest Place on Earth” and its abundance of ghosts and monsters provides most of the town’s revenue with tourist dollars.
+Now, this often results in the Scooby Gang butting heads with Mayor Fred Jones Sr. (Gary Cole) and Sheriff Bronson Stone (Patrick Warburton), as their exposing of the various supernatural threats as nothing more than criminals in masks is considered bad for the town’s tourist-based economy, made more awkward by the fact that the Mayor is our lovable Fred’s dad.

 • Don Knotts as a random tourist is a nod to The New Scooby-Doo Movies.

 • Casey Kasem who originally voiced Shaggy now voices Shaggy’s dad.

 • Linda Cardellini who played Velma in the live-action movies plays Velma’s friend Hotdog Water.